Blog banners

 6. Standardize tenant onboarding

 Automate as much as possible.
-Make the process of onboarding new tenants streamlined and repeatable to enable scalability and fast customer value realization.
+Make onboarding new tenants streamlined and repeatable to enable scalability and fast customer value realization.

 7. Cater to diverse tenant experiences

-Be wary of forking your SaaS into multiple versions.
-Be prepared to support varying tenant profiles, demands, and expectations without needing to create custom versions of your product.
+Be wary of forking your SaaS on AWS into multiple versions.
+Be prepared to support varying tenant profiles, demands, and expectations without creating custom product versions.
 Feature and/or tenant flags can help.

 8. Enable customization while maintaining efficiency

-If customers request customizations, include them as configuration options for all customers, maintaining a single environment for all.
-It’s also technically possible to use feature flags to turn on “hidden” or special features for specific tenants, out-of-band of their in-tenant configuration settings.
+If customers request customizations, include them as configuration options for all customers, maintaining a single environment.
+It is also technically possible to use feature flags to turn on “hidden” or special features for specific tenants, out of band from their in-tenant configuration settings.

 9. Link user identity to tenant identity

-Make sure shared components and services are operating on the correct tenant at all times.
-Ensure that tenant context is easily accessible across your application layers, tying user authentication and authorization to tenant identity.
+Ensure shared components and services are continuously operating on the correct tenant.
+Ensure the tenant context is easily accessible across your application layers, tying user authentication and authorization to the tenant identity.

 10. Align resource consumption with tenant activity